BasKleinIkkink/RC-FAB-2D-Heterostructures/SOP.md

 3. Turn on the PC power block and the PC

 ### Shutdown
-DO NOT TURN OFF THE POWERBLOCK FIRST!!
+DO NOT TURN OFF THE POWER BLOCK FIRST!!
+1. Set the microscope focus stage in the top most position
-2. Turn off all the components seperatly
+2. Turn off all the components separately
 3. Turn off the component power block
 4. Turn off the PC
 5. Turn off the PC power block